 Select the associated aircraft using the Assign Aircraft Types to the Camera button.
-It will first ask if you wish to assign multiple camera views to aircraft types, you can say No. Select the All Aircraft Types entry to make the view global, alternatively highlight all the associated aircraft types and click OK.
+Select the All Aircraft Types entry to make the view global, alternatively highlight all the associated aircraft types and click OK.

 To create your forward (or other) view change the eye point for the view using the X, Y, Z, Pitch, Bank, and Yaw camera control buttons or by entering values directly into the coordinate text boxes.